marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   Operand 0 has mode :samp:`{m}`, which is scalar.
 This pattern is used to implement the ``fegetround`` function from the ISO C99 standard.

-  .. index:: feclearexceptm instruction pattern

-  .. index:: feraiseexceptm instruction pattern
+  .. index:: feclearexceptm instruction pattern, feraiseexceptm instruction pattern

   feclearexceptm
 feraiseexceptm